-Gregory Wolniak conducts research on the socioeconomic effects of college.
-He is particularly interested in understanding how college students’ socioeconomic trajectories are affected by their experiences in college, their educational choices, their institutional environments, and the degree to which learning and developmental gains made during college translate to post-college outcomes.
-He has published extensively on the career and economic influences of the college experience and recently organized the Affordability and Transparency Initiative, aimed at improving the ways institutions communicate their tuition and cost information to the public.
-His work has been featured in recent articles appearing in The Atlantic, The Chronicle of Higher Education, The Conversation, Inside Higher Education and MarketWatch.
+Gregory Wolniak conducts interdisciplinary research on the socioeconomic effects of college.
+He is particularly interested in understanding how individuals' socioeconomic trajectories are affected by their experiences in college, educational choices, and institutional environments, and the degree to which learning and developmental gains made during college translate to post-college outcomes.
+He has published extensively on the career and economic influences of the college experience, and helped launch the Affordability and Transparency Initiative aimed at improving the ways institutions communicate their tuition and cost information to the public.
+His work has been featured in recent articles appearing in Psychology Today, The Atlantic, The Chronicle of Higher Education, The Conversation, Inside Higher Education and MarketWatch.
 In addition, Wolniak is co-author on the 3rd volume of How College Affects Students: 21st Century Evidence that Higher Education Works (2016, Wiley/Jossey-Bass).

-Wolniak has been principal investigator on numerous externally funded projects, most recently receiving grants from the Gates Foundation, Spencer Foundation, the Prisoner Reentry Institute, and the Horatio Alger Association.
-In addition, he is IHE’s research and outreach liaison with the University System of Georgia’s, Division of Research and Policy Analysis and an affiliated researcher with the Higher Education Data Sharing Consortium.
-He is Associate Editor of the Journal of Higher Education and on the editorial board of Teachers College Record, with recent publications appearing in AERA Open, Journal of Diversity in Higher Education, Research in Higher Education, and Review of Higher Education.
+Wolniak has been principal investigator on numerous externally funded projects, most recently receiving grants from the Gates Foundation, Spencer Foundation, the Institute for Justice and Opportunity (formerly the Prisoner Reentry Institute), and the Horatio Alger Association.
+In addition, he is MIHE’s research and outreach liaison with the University System of Georgia’s, Division of Research and Policy Analysis and an affiliated researcher with the Higher Education Data Sharing Consortium.
+He is on the editorial boards of Journal of Higher Education (where he has also served as Associate Editor) and Teachers College Record, with recent publications appearing in AERA Open, Journal of Diversity in Higher Education, Journal of Student Financial Aid, Research in Higher Education, Review of Higher Education, and Review of Research in Education.

 Prior to arriving at the Institute, Wolniak was founding director of the Center for Research on Higher Education Outcomes and Clinical Associate Professor of Higher Education at New York University.
 Previously, he served as senior research scientist with NORC at the University of Chicago and received his doctorate in 2004 from the University of Iowa.